 Yes, the situation is pretty bad.
 We are playing a game of musical chairs with way more chairs than players.
 And that’s no fun for anyone.
 But there is light at the end of the tunnel.
 Universities and governments are waking up to the fact that new talent needs to be nurtured in the education system.
 And while we wait for the surge of fresh talent to our local markets, there is always the option which takes most recruitment worries away — team leasing.

 Using in-house talent to coordinate a project combined with outsourced team members is not a hassle.
 Remote working tools and highly communicative developers makes this work easy.
 Planning a software development project in the age of agile development may actually be easier now.
 With a partially outsourced team, companies can focus on the actual work instead of struggling to recruit.
 Scaling projects up or down becomes faster too — reducing costs overall.
-See a sample of our project portfolio.
-Download pdf file HERE.
+See our customer success stories here.